-As well as including the sale of a number of WindVISION sensors the North American order also marked the first revenue from services related to our Nexus software platform.
+As well as including the sale of a number of WindVISION sensors as noted above the North American orders also marked the first revenue from services related to our Nexus software platform.
 This platform will increasingly be the foundation for future developments in the provision of enhanced services giving clients with our WindEYE and WindVISION products the opportunity to realise performance improvements beyond the core wind alignment benefits from installation of our hardware.
-The data and benefits from utilising current and future Nexus software modules will optimise alignment, operating hours, planned maintenance and operating life of individual turbines as well as incremental benefits from the consolidation of data and response across wind farms.
+The data and benefits from utilising current and future Nexus Turbine

+Optimisation and Monitoring software modules will optimise alignment, operating hours, planned maintenance and operating life of individual turbines as well as incremental benefits from the consolidation of data and response across wind farms.